Estimate

 Calculate total score, wind score and elevation score, time between shots, and review plots

-High Power Wind Lab is a visualization tool for determining sight corrections based on observed wind conditions.
+High Power Wind Lab is an advanced visualization tool designed to help you determine sight corrections based on real-time wind conditions.

-High Power Wind Lab is also an advanced plotting tool for recording both shot placement and wind conditions.
-Use High Power Wind Lab during your shooting session to reveal predominant conditions and to limit your corrections to known good values.
-After shooting, review your plots to learn from your experiences.
+In addition to its visualization capabilities, High Power Wind Lab serves as a sophisticated plotting tool for recording both shot placement and wind conditions.
+During your shooting session, use it to track prevailing conditions and refine your corrections based on reliable data.
+Afterward, review your plots to analyze your performance and learn from your experiences, ensuring continual improvement.

 Do you have a suggestion that will improve the app?
 Please send us your ideas using the support form at the bottom of the page.

-The intro screen is where you will begin new shooting sessions.
-From here, you can select a Load, Target, Distance and name a shooting session.
-You can also load previous shooting session.
-It is important to select the target and the distance it will be used at, otherwise the app will not produce accurate calculations.
+The intro screen is your starting point for all new shooting sessions.
+Here, you can select a Load, Target, and Distance, as well as name your session.
+You can also load previous sessions for review.
+It’s crucial to choose the correct target and distance for accurate calculations.

-To select a load, distance or target, click on the corresponding entry on the screen.
-On the Load screen, you’ll be given the opportunity to create your own load or generate a demo load to get started.
+To select a load, distance, or target, simply click on the corresponding option.
+On the Load screen, you have the option to create your own custom load or generate a demo load to get started quickly.

-The target screen will now be displayed with the following elements:
+The target screen will now appear, featuring the following elements:

-Use the wind direction dial to pick the direction (angle) the wind is flowing.
-Touch and drag the dial to set the direction.
-At the 12 o’clock position, the wind is flowing directly towards the targets.
-At the 3 o’clock position, the wind is flowing from left to right across the range.
+Use the wind direction dial to select the wind’s angle.
+Simply touch and drag the dial to set the desired direction.
+When the dial points to the 12 o’clock position, the wind is blowing directly toward the targets.
+At the 3 o’clock position, the wind is moving from left to right across the range.

-The wedge shaped selector is a total 30 degrees, +/- 15 degrees of the arrow.
-This angle represents an error in reading the wind direction.
+The wedge-shaped selector spans 30 degrees, with 15 degrees on either side of the arrow, representing potential errors in reading the wind direction.

-As you record shots, pegs will appear around the perimeter of the circle.
-The length of the peg represents the wind velocity while position represents the direction.
+As you record shots, pegs will appear around the dial’s perimeter.
+The length of each peg indicates wind velocity, while its position corresponds to the wind’s direction.

 Dist: distance to target.